+1. The air supply must be fully open.

+2. For lighting the fire use 2-3 pounds of dry kindling wood.

-- 1. The air supply must be fully open. - 2.
-Light the fire.
-An ember bed will quickly be formed by lighting with firelighters, morsø kindling bags or 7-10 pieces of twisted paper under the dry kindling wood (see below). - 3.
-After lighting, partially close the frontdoor, leaving it open an inch or two to allow in plenty of combustion air.
-The ashdoor must be closed during the firing. - 4.
-When the chimney is warm after about 5-10 minutes, the frontdoor should be closed.
-A suitable layer of ember will be formed after a about 15-20 minutes. - 5.
-When ready to reload, use a poker to spread the ember across the firebox floor, bringing plenty towards the front of the stove. - 6.
-Lay three pieces of wood onto the embers.
-Leave half an inch (1 cm) or more between each piece. - 7.
-Close the frontdoor.
-Leave the primary air supply fully open. - 8.
-After a few minutes, adjust the primary air supply to suit your heating requirements. - 9.
-For refueling, add a layer of wood while there are still plenty of live embers, Repeat steps 5-8.
+- 3. Light the fire.
+An ember bed will quickly be formed by lighting with firestarters, Morsø kindling bags or 7-10 pieces of twisted paper under the dry kindling wood. - 4.
+After lighting, partially close the door, leaving it open an inch or two to allow in plenty of combustion air.

+When the chimney is warm after about 5-10 minutes, the door should be closed.
+A suitable layer of ember will be formed after about 15-20 minutes.

+- When ready to reload, use a poker to spread the embers across the firebox floor, bringing plenty towards the front of the stove. - Lay three pieces of wood onto the embers.
+Leave half an inch or more between each piece.
+Max. fuelload 4,0 pounds/h. - Close the door.
+Leave the primary air supply fully open.
+If it does not light, leave the door slightly ajar to allow the necessary amount of air in to ignite the wood.
+Close the door again once the wood has kindled. - After a few minutes, adjust the primary air supply to suit your heating requirements.
+Make sure that there is always enough air to sustain clear, enduring flames when you reduce the amount of combustion air, and afterwards.

+10. For refueling, add a layer of wood while there are still plenty of live embers, repeat steps 6-9.